 The highest and arguably the most appealing of the three, it has much visual interest and is easy to explore.

 There is limited roadside parking at grid 768 794 on the B6255 (which is widely regarded as the most scenic drive in the UK) so get there early.
-The map on Walk4Life shows the circular walk along well-maintained footpaths.
+The circular walk is along well-maintained footpaths.
 Points of interest are:

 - The Ribblehead viaduct.
 Take a short detour off the trail to see this iconic structure up close.
 Listen for Tapping Willy under arch 13!
 The area to the right of the trail (Blea Moor) was the work camp during the construction of this stretch of line and, by all accounts, resembled nothing so much as a Wild West frontier shanty town.